eclipse-kura/kura/docs/gateway-configuration/network-configuration.md

 `net.interface.<interface>.config.holdoff`            | Integer  | The holdoff option of the PPP daemon (in seconds)                      | 1
 `net.interface.<interface>.config.pppNum`             | Integer  | Assigned ppp interface number                                          | 0

+#### GPS Mode

+The GPS mode can be set to one of the following values:

+- `kuraModemGpsModeUnmanaged`: the GPS device of the modem will be setup but not directly managed, therefore freeing the serial port for other services to use.
+This can be used in order to perform the setup of the GPS and then have another service (like `gpsd`) parse the NMEA strings in order to extract the position informations.
+This is the default value.
+- `kuraModemGpsModeManagedGps`: the GPS device of the modem will be setup and directly managed (typically by ModemManager) therefore the serial port won't be available for other services to use.

+For older versions compatibility, if the `net.interface.<interface>.config.gpsMode` property is not set, the GPS mode will be automatically set to the `kuraModemGpsModeUnmanaged` equivalent.

 ### VLAN properties

 Name                                                  | Type     | Description                              | Default value